kathleenlara/feature-engineering-classification-modeling/README.md

 # Feature Engineering & Classification Modeling

-This data modeling project is for Apprentice Chef - an innovative startup who recently had a cross promotion partnership with Half Way There (wine company) to diversify it's menue and get more sources of revenue.
+This data modeling project is for Apprentice Chef - an innovative startup who recently had a cross promotion partnership with Half Way There (wine company) to diversify it's menu and get more sources of revenue.

 ## Goal
 Develop top insights and build  a machine learning model to predict which customers will subscribe to the cross selling promotion partnership with Half Way There.